KITHydrogeology/Spatial_Information_RF/README.md

 # Incorporating spatial information for regionalization of environmental parameters in machine learning models
-his repository enables you to performe the calculations shown in the manuscript: "Comin soon"
+This repository enables you to perform the calculations shown in the manuscript: "Comin soon"

 Contact: marc.ohmer@kit.edu